A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

-To show injectivity of the map in the $\mc{TL}$ case, we can identify a basis of $\mc{TL}$ which is sent to a complete set of indecomposables, and then we can evaluate the trace map to show that these indecomposables are pairwise non-isomorphic.
-For $\mc{HC}$, we do not currently know what the indecomposables (i.e. idempotents) are, nor do we know what basis in $\mc{H}$ is their preimage.
-One hopes that the preimages of indecomposables are exactly the Kazhdan-Lusztig basis, but this is actually a deep question, shown by Soergel (\cite{Soe5}, see also \cite{Soe1,Soe4}) to be equivalent to proving a version of the Kazhdan-Lusztig conjectures.
-In any case, the result depends on the base field $\Bbbk$, and it has no simple proof.
-Not knowing the preimages (or conversely, not knowing a set of indecomposables which correspond to the Kazhdan-Lusztig basis), we may not calculate the Hom spaces by evaluating the trace map, and thus have no simple way of proving that these indecomposables are pairwise non-isomorphic.
-The proof of injectivity in the $\mc{HC}$ case used the fact that we can relate the diagrammatics to Soergel's previously constructed theory, for which Soergel's powerful geometric techniques can show that it categorifies the Hecke algebra (for certain $\Bbbk$).
-In particular, there is currently no proof of injectivity if one defines the category $\mc{HC}$ diagrammatically over $\Bbbk=\Z$.
+To show injectivity of the map in the $\mTL$ case, we can identify a basis of $\mTL$ which is sent to a complete set of indecomposables, and then we can evaluate the trace map to show that these indecomposables are pairwise non-isomorphic.
+For $\mHC$, we do not currently know what the indecomposables (i.e. idempotents) are, nor do we know their preimage in $\mH$.
+If we knew a class of indecomposables which decategorified to the Kazhdan-Lusztig basis, then we could use a similar argument to the above to show that they and their shifts form an exhaustive irredundant list of indecomposables in $\mHC$, and therefore that the map $\mH \to [\mHC]$ is injective.
+Soergel discusses this in the last chapter of \cite{Soe4}.
+This is actually a deep question, shown by Soergel (\cite{Soe5}, see also \cite{Soe1,Soe4}) to be equivalent to proving a version of the Kazhdan-Lusztig conjectures.
+In any case, the result depends on the base field $\Bbbk$, and no simple proof has been found.
+In particular, to prove that the graded Karoubi closure of the diagrammatic category $\mHC_1$ categorifies the Hecke algebra (for certain $\Bbbk$) we must pass to the world of bimodules where Soergel's powerful geometric techniques will work.
+In particular, there is currently no proof of injectivity if one defines the category $\mHC$ diagrammatically over $\Bbbk=\Z$.

-It should be emphasized that the story of $\mc{TL}$ is a particularly easy one.
+It should be emphasized that the story of $\mTL$ is a particularly easy one (as is its Kazhdan-Lusztig theory).
 No high-powered technical machinery is needed, and the proofs of idempotent closure and injectivity are self-contained and diagrammatic.
 In fact, the arguments in this paper \emph{do} work entirely over $\Z[\frac{1}{2}]$, as can be checked.
 Dividing by two must be allowed in order to split the identity of $U_{ii}$ into idempotents, as in (\ref{iidecomp}); however, it is likely that the arguments would work over $\Z$ as well.
-Working over $\Z$ is discussed more extensively in \cite{EKr}.
+Working over $\Z$ is discussed more extensively in \cite{EKr}. \end{remark}